BrainSpawnInfosphere/media_html_page_generator/README.rst

 ::

-    python -m media.media -m ./movies -p hello_kitty.html
+    media --movies /path/to/movies --path /path/to/put/webpages

-This creates a main page (hello\_kitty.html) with a tile mosaic of movie posters.
+This creates a main page with a tile mosaic of movie posters.
 Clicking on any of the posters will open a modal window with a larger view of the poster and some information about the movie such as run time, rating, rotten tomato scores.
 There is also an icon next to